 When the military took power in 1962, it strived to get rid of everything from when Myanmar was a British colony.

 “However, with the military regime taking power, the country shut itself out.
-According to the military dictator, Ne Win, Myanmar should be self-sufficient and independent from the rest of the world.
-It became a very isolated, poor country.”
+According to the military dictator (at the time), Ne Win, Myanmar should be self-sufficient and independent from the rest of the world.
+It became a very isolated, poor country,” he continues.

 The language of instruction at the Rangoon University changed from English to Burmese, the best teachers and professors left.
 This affected education in Myanmar in a very negative way, according to Jørn.

 “Myanmar got damaged.
-While the neighbouring countries in the ASEAN were developing, Myanmar came to a standstill with no external experience to draw upon.”
+While the neighbouring countries in the ASEAN were developing, Myanmar came to a standstill with no external experience to draw upon,” he says.

 While the country has now reopened to the outside world and developed technologically since the first democratic elections in 2010, the same cannot be said about the political situation.